Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Campbelltown-Woodbine has 199 active public transport stops.
-These are served by 178 routes that facilitate 16,080 weekly passenger trips.
+These are served by 178 routes, offering 16,080 weekly passenger trips in total.
 Residents' average distance to the nearest stop is 188 meters.

-The service frequency is 2,297 trips per day across all routes, equating to about 80 weekly trips per individual stop.
+Daily service frequency averages 2,297 trips across all routes, equating to about 80 weekly trips per individual stop.

 Frequently Asked Questions - Transport